samhorne/samhorne.github.io/lasermaze.md

 Components are mounted to a DIN rail for rugged and reliable performance.
 <img src="/images/lasersTB.JPG" width=50%>
 ### Sensors
 Raspberry Pi does not have an Analog to Digital Converter (ADC) built in.
 This means that reading analog sensors is not possible without an external ADC.
 This project uses a 32 channel I2C ADC to read each sensor individually.
-Each ACD input has a 10kΩ resistor in parallel to ground for voltage division.
+Each ADC input has a 10kΩ resistor in parallel to ground for voltage division.
 Pairing the ADC with RJ45 breakouts means all sensors can be mounted on an opposite wall, with a single CAT5 cable connected back to the Pi.

 <img src="/images/sensorsTB.JPG" width=50%>